edamontology/edamontologyDocs/editors_guide.rst

 Data
 ....
 .. note::
    EDAM **data** concepts range from conceptually quite broad to quite narrow.
-There will be as many as required to capture the *basic types* of bioinformatsics data.
-The Data subontology does (and will) not reflect individual data structures, and like **Operation**, will maintain a level of conceptual granularity that is maintable and usable.
+There will be as many as required to capture the *basic types* of bioinformatics data.
+The Data subontology does (and will) not reflect individual data structures, and like **Operation**, will maintain a level of conceptual granularity that is maintainable and usable.

    **Data** concepts are formally related to **Identifier** and **Format** concepts: